 The biggest challenge for our clients is understanding how privacy shifts will impact their businesses.
-We’ve even seen some skepticism that these shifts should be prioritized at all.
-In our own privacy journey, we found that a small, anodyne change in organizational structure had a profound effect.
-At the beginning of this year, we designated a senior leader to oversee our agencywide privacy efforts, ensuring our clients and account teams would stay up to speed on the latest industry changes and prioritize implementation of privacy-preserving solutions.
+We’ve even seen some skepticism that these shifts should be prioritised at all.
+In our own privacy journey, we found that a small, anodyne change in organisational structure had a profound effect.
+At the beginning of this year, we designated a senior leader to oversee our agencywide privacy efforts, ensuring our clients and account teams would stay up to speed on the latest industry changes and prioritise implementation of privacy-preserving solutions.

 Implement early and test often

 Educating clients on the latest changes has led to swift adoption of privacy solutions.
 For instance, our client Taft, a direct-to-consumer men’s footwear brand, was eager to implement privacy-safe solutions early on.
 They understood that the quicker they moved, the better their data and, therefore, performance would be.
 Lindsey Sullivan, Taft’s VP of marketing and commerce, said: “Testing is scary because there’s no guaranteed return, but if you’re not testing early, you’re going to be left behind.”

 Because of this open-minded approach, Taft established a robust measurement foundation early in 2022.
 The brand saw a 6% uplift in conversion data soon after implementing Google’s enhanced conversions for web and ensuring complete tagging across all properties.
 Thanks to their prioritisation of these privacy-safe solutions, Taft has better insight into their customers’ journeys and a single source of truth for marketing decisions.